mvolkmann/blog/src/swift/SwiftCharts.md

 It is typical to iterate over a collection of objects that hold data to be plotted using `ForEach` and create one or more marks from each object.
-These objects must conform to the `Identifiable` protocol which requires an `id` property.
+If these objects do not conform to the `Identifiable` protocol, which requires an `id` property, add the `id` argument to the `ForEach` to specify a key path that uniquely identifiers each object.

 If the only child view of the `Chart` is a `ForEach`, the collection can be passed to the `Chart` initializer and the `ForEach` can be removed.
+The `Chart` initializer also supports the `id` argument.

 ## `Chart`